Awkward Ivanka Trump Moments That Were Captured By Millions

 Trump's PR team later issued a statement, as shared by USA Todaysaying he was joking and making a self-deprecating comment about his tendency to date younger women — who, to be clear, were most certainly not his daughter.

-Ivanka cropped out Kimberly Guilfoyle in a photo from Tiffany's wedding
+Ivanka Trump cropped Kimberly Guilfoyle out of a photo from Tiffany Trump's wedding

-Things got really awkward when Ivanka Trump cut out her soon-to-be sister-in-law from Tiffany Trump's wedding photos.
+Things got really awkward when Ivanka Trump cut her soon-to-be sister-in-law out of Tiffany Trump's wedding photos.
 In November 2022, the whole Trump crew met up at Mar-a-Lago in Palm Beach, Florida, for Tiffany and Michael Boulos' nuptials.
-Naturally, partners came along, and Kimberly Guilfoyle joined her fiance Donald Trump Jr. at the celebration.
+Naturally, partners came along, and Kimberly Guilfoyle joined her fiancé Donald Trump Jr. at the celebration.

 However, it seems like the dress code for the event was pastels and soft hues.
 All of the guests, especially the Trump women, adhered to this code.
 All except Guilfoyle, who wore a black dress and black and silver strappy heels.
 And with this fashion faux-pas, it seems like Guilfoyle didn't make the cut, literally.